budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

     [context.next.environment]
     HUGO_ENABLEGITINFO = "true"

-Save `netlify.toml`file into `root directory` on your hugo site
+Save `netlify.toml`file into your `root directory` Hugo site, and then push + re-deploy into Netlify, if everything works fine the errors should be gone and you can preview your site before publishing.

-You can see the newest example `netlify.toml`on official Hugo website: [https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#configure-hugo-version-in-netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#configure-hugo-version-in-netlify "https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#configure-hugo-version-in-netlify")
+You can see the newest example `netlify.toml`on official Hugo website: [configure-hugo-version-in-netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#configure-hugo-version-in-netlify "configure-hugo-version-in-netlify")

 > That's all, hope this help you :)

 ## Attachment

-### Deploy log before add `netlify.toml`
+#### Deploy log before add `netlify.toml`

     8:41:32 AM: Build ready to start
     8:41:34 AM: build-image version: 2dbd444fcdce00cf06325060a8238d5ae3e86774